Online therapy for work-related stress and burnout

 Online therapy for stress and burnout in the UK, from my base in Leeds

-Sessions take place via secure video call and can fit around your work and home commitments.
+Sessions take place via secure video call systemand are flexible around your schedule.

-Whether you are based in Leeds or elsewhere in the UK, online therapy gives you a consistent, confidential space to focus on yourself.
+Whether you’re based in Leeds or elsewhere in the UK, therapy gives you a consistent space to focus on yourself.

 You can begin with a free, confidential initial assessment.